Lucy-Bernard/G8/README.md

     ```
     http://localhost:3000/
     ```
 3. At this point we are at the website, use the database to find an example user's login information.
-Use it to sign in.
+For the purpose of testing the code use the following username: "johndoe217@email.com" and password: "P@ssw0rd143" Use it to sign in.
 Now you may use the E-Commerce app to purchase items.